lucasBruma/agency-posts/README.md

     Agency Posts

 # Description
     This project is a web application designed to assist agencies in creating engaging and creative Instagram posts effortlessly.
-The application allows users to enter a keyword related to their agency's theme, and it generates text suggestions using the OpenAI API.
-Additionally, it utilizes the Pexels API to fetch relevant and visually appealing images for the posts.
+The application allows users to enter a keyword related to their agency's theme, and it generates post suggestions, using the OpenAI API and the Pexels API, to post on Instagram

 # Features
     Easy and intuitive user interface.
     Automated generation of Instagram post text based on user-provided keywords.
     Integration with the OpenAI API for text generation.
-    Integration with the Pexels API for image retrieval.
+    Integration with the Pexels API for image.
-    Option to customize and refine generated text before finalizing the post.
-    Ability to preview the post with the selected image before publishing.
-    Responsive design for seamless usage on various devices.
-    Future plan to implement user authentication and a database for user profiles and image storage.
+    Future plan to implement user authentication and a database for user profiles.

 # Technologies Used
     Frontend: React, JavaScript, Chakra UI.